eggtone/v0transcription/README.md

 1. **Compact Mode**: Shows all transcribed text in a single paragraph, ideal for reading or copying the entire content.

-2. **Segments Mode**: Breaks down the transcription into logical segments or sentences, each displayed on a separate line.
+2. **Segments Mode**: Displays each transcribed segment on a separate line.
+These segments are directly from the transcription model with accurate timestamps.

 3. **Segments with Time Mode**: Adds timestamps to each segment, showing when in the audio each segment occurs.
 Format: `[MM:SS] Text segment`.